globaldothealth/InsightBoard/docs/projects/components/parsers.md

 ```

 This will parse the data using the `ADTL` specification file located in `adtl/specification.toml` (path relative to the parser file) and return the parsed data as a list of dictionaries.

+### Writing new ADTL parsers

+InsightBoard provides an interface to ADTL's [`autoparser`](https://adtl.readthedocs.io/en/latest/autoparser/index.html) functionality, which uses LLMs to aid the creation of new parsers in a no-code interface.

+For instructions on how to use this interface, see the [Usage](../../usage/index.md) page.